marko-knoebl/slides/src/sections/react-redux/01-redux-en.md

 Often the entire application state is represented by a data model and every change to the state will be done by triggering a change to the data model.

-## Basic principles of state management libraries

-- application state is stored in a global object
-- _every_ state change is triggered by an _action_, which describes the change in detail

 ## State management tools

 - Redux (commonly used with React)